Hokkaido Life with John is a personal side project of mine, separate from my online English lessons.

 No scripts.
 No hype.
 Just honest answers from someone who actually lives here.

-[ Book a Session ]
+[ Book a conversation with John ]

 A man and a woman taking a selfie outdoors in a snowy area with a clock tower and a building with people in the background.